Wednesday, March 14, 2012

 Installing Debian Linux on PPC Part III - Installing the GUI

 Here you want to type root, then enter your root password.
-Now you're logged in as root with all the superpowers that comes with it.
+Now you're logged in as root with all the superpowers that come with it.
 Don't let it go to your head, though.
 You'll only be the root user momentarily.

 We logged in as root because in order to get administrative access through your user account, you have to install the sudo package first.
 So at the command prompt, type: